kvshvlin/yourmailproject/index.md

 Remember, we handle, respect, think of, and treat your work as 'It's your artwork'.

 Once you finish your work, send it to us.
 We will collect your artwork.
 We will find a customer for it.
 We will handle everyone's complaints, return orders, and shipping, et cetera.
-So that [ [you can focus on being a creator]() ].
+So that '[You can focus on being a creator]()'.

 Once your artwork sells, we will share the profits with you.
 We smoothen out the process as we go.
 We imagine this process will stabilize our country's economy through mass-scaled&nbsp;art.